sumatinikam1999/Shell-Scripting/DAY03/Notes.md

 $? -> stores previous command status
 $? -> 0 -> previous command is success
 $? -> not 0 -> previous command is failure

+Functions
+you will keep some code inside function which is more often required, and call whenever you require functions will do some work on behalf of us and it will update what happened

+FUNCTION_NAME() {
+    here you write your functions and call whereever required }

+FUNCTION_NAME

+functions always needs input, then function will give output